Vivek-04022001/documentation/docs/install/containers/images/backend.md

 ### Developing packages variable

-It is possible to install local packages instead of packages from pip.
+It's possible to install local packages instead of packages from pip.
 To do so, pass the `DEVELOP` environment variable with a space separated list of paths to Python packages to be installed.
 These packages will be installed with `pip install --editable`.